minibits-cash/minibits_wallet/README.md

 - [x] Wallet addresses usable as Lightning addresses to receive payments from many Lightning wallets
 - [x] Private contacts with other than minibits.cash NOSTR adresses and relays

 Backup and recovery
 - [x] Local append-only backup of all ecash in a database separate from wallet storage
 - [x] Recovery tool to recover ecash from local backup
 - [x] Recover wallet in case spent ecash remain in the wallet due to an exception during a transaction
 - [x] Off-device backup and recovery using 12 words based seed
-- [x] Retry after receive transaction failed due to mint being offline [✨ New!]
+- [x] Retry transaction after recoverable errors [✨ New!]
-- [x] Auto-recover funds if wallet failed to receive ecash issued by mint due to network or device failure [✨ New!]
+- [x] Auto-recover funds if wallet failed to receive ecash issued by mint due to network or device failure
 - [ ] Smooth migration to another device

 Security and Privacy
 - [x] Optional AES encryption of wallet storage using a key stored in the device secure key storage
 - [x] Use device biometry to login (if storage encryption is on)
-- [x] Tor daemon to connect to mints with .onion addresses
+- [-] Tor daemon to connect to mints with .onion addresses [discontinued from v0.1.7-beta]

 Self-funding